 First, the base plate has guideways for stabilizing the saddles sidewards.
 These guideways keep your strings from veering off and messing up your elaborate intonation.

 Second, here's a question for you: Who has a bass at home that somehow never builds up enough oomph, always sounds a little weak for no obvious reason?
 Take a piece of paper and try to slide it under your bridge base plate.
 There you have your reason!

 A surprisingly high number of bass bridges does not have full contact with the body.
 It's a design flaw.
 All mounting screws line up neatly at the back end, whereas the base plate sticks up at the front end.
 Disaster for the output.

 So what does the shrewd bassist do about it?
 He drives the screws in even harder and wonders why that gap at the front end is getting ever larger.

-Neither the base plate nor the body finish are one-hundred percent even, a situation aggravated by the ground wire jammed in below the bridge.
-So if you bury your bridge deeper into the finish on one side, no wonder it just has to rise up on the other side.
+Neither the base plate nor the body finish are perfectly even, a situation aggravated by the ground wire jammed in below the bridge.
+So if you bury your bridge deeper into the finish on one side, no wonder it has to rise up on the other side.

 GOTOH has the right solution: mounting screws on all sides of the base plate.

 - Compact design made of lightweight fine zinc alloy

 - Ease of rotation is individually adjustable by adjustment screw